 Safeguarding is intended to promote the welfare of our learners, especially those who are most vulnerable, by helping to protect them from bullying, harassment, abuse of any kind, discrimination or victimisation.

 Under the Prevent Duty this also includes supporting any learners who are at risk or being radicalised or drawn into terrorism by challenging the spread of terrorist ideology and providing early intervention designed to divert people away from terrorist activity.
-This does not mean we discourage our learners from having political or religious view and concerns but rather it is about supporting learner to act upon concerns in non-extremist ways.
+This does not mean we discourage our learners from having political or religious view and concerns but rather it is about supporting learners to act upon concerns in non-extremist ways.

 If you feel that you have been subject to, or have witnessed, any of the above, you are encouraged to let us know.
 We promise to take anything you tell us seriously.

-You should report any safeguarding issues to one of the team below:
+You should report any safeguarding issues to one of the SAL safeguarding team below: